 -

-Remove the meat to foil or a dish you can cover.
-Wrap it to keep it warm.
+Remove the meat to a dish and cover with foil to keep it warm.

 -

-Deglaze the pot: Add onion to pot and stir, add a bit of the beef broth or a small amount of water if there is not enough moisture to loosen the brown bits from the bottom of the pot.
-Stir, scraping the bottom of the pot until the bottom is free of the stuck on brown bits.
+Add the onion and a bit of the beef broth to the pot and stir to loosen the brown bits from the bottom of the pot.
+As you stir, scrape the bottom of the pot with a wooden spoon until the bottom is free of all of the stuck on brown bits.

 -